18F/tock-blocks/README.md

 `-e` end date: The date that you would like to look at tock entries ending before this date.

-`-v` verbose: Prints additional debugging information to the command line.

 `-d` display format: Display in a readable format or into markdown

 `-n` no leave: remove holidays, annual and award leave from the report